polpielladev/polpiella.dev/_posts/updating-your-profile-readme-with-github-actions.md

 #### Specifying our requirements

-For my project, as I am using `Node`, I needed to use an agent capable of running node and be able to perform the following requirements:
+For my project, as I am using `Swift`, I need to use an agent capable of running it and be able to perform the following requirements:

 -   The job should run on a nightly basis (I don't update my blog more than once a day, so running it at mighnight every day would be okay).
 -   Check out the repository before any other script is run.
--   Setup node.
--   Run `npm install` and run `npm run readme`
+-   Run the executable.
 -   If there are any changes to `README.md`, commit and push.
 If not, do nothing.

 #### Translating our requirements into .yml